 - Establish realistic goals and metrics for success at individual and company levels

-- Provide performance insight to identify A Players and growth opportunities
+- Provide performance insight to identify top performers, skills gaps, and growth opportunities

 - Enable leadership to adjust expectations according to patterns and trends

 - Motivate and engage employees to do their best work with clear, attainable goals

 Define your most important KPIs so managers and employees can understand expectations, set goals that make sense, and raise performance standards.
 Reevaluate your KPIs when business goals change or if employees consistently beat or fail to meet the standards.